geek/nanite/README.md

 [![git][git-badge]][git-url]
 [![npm][npm-badge]][npm-url]

-A pattern matching stream transform; Nanite is a simple node steam transform that runs in _object mode_.
+Nanite runs in _object mode_ as a pattern matching node stream transform.
 Anything written to a Nanite instance is first pattern matched to see if a handler can be found.
 If the message is not handled, it is piped out of Nanite, just like a regular transform.

 ## Installation